gyro-n/detect-browser-js/README.md

-Detect Browser JS
+# Detect Browser JS
-====

-Overview

-## Description
-You can know what is this browser.
-It uses unique object, which each browser has, for detecting browser.
+'Detect Browser JS' is a browser detector which detects each browser by a unique object it contains.

 For example, The Chrome browser has an object named 'chrome', so this library can know if it is either chrome or not by using this object.

-It can detect browser below.
+Detectable browser.

-* IE6-11
+* IE 6-11
 * Edge
 * Opera 8.0+
 * Firefox 1.0+
 * Safari 3+
 * Chrome 1+

-If the browser is IE, it can detect IE version and the browser was simulated.
+If the browser is IE, it can detect IE version and if the browser was simulated.

 If the browser is Chrome, it can detect if Chrome uses either Blink as rendering engine or not.